-Unlike traditional IC engine powered cars, electric cars get power from their pre-installed rechargeable batteries.
-These batteries not only power the engine, but other electrical equipment’s too.
-An electric motor simply converts electrical energy into mechanical energy, to generate force.
+Unlike traditional ICE-powered cars, electric cars get power from pre-installed rechargeable batteries.
+Not only do these batteries power the engine, but also other electrical equipment.

-Electric motors are more effective than traditional IC engines in converting stored energy.
-They also have higher on-board efficiency than diesel engines.
-Most electric cars today, use one of these two batteries to power their engines – lithium-ion and lead acid batteries, each has their own various pros and cons.
+Electric motors convert electrical energy into mechanical energy.
+They are more effective than traditional ICE in converting stored energy.
+They also have higher onboard efficiency than diesel engines.
+Most electric cars either use lithium-ion or lead-acid batteries.

-HCCI stands for Homogeneous charge compression engine.
-It is a revolutionary step towards minimizing emissions and maximizing fuel efficiency.
-The HCCI technology combines characteristics of conventional gasoline engines and diesel engines to produce a hybrid solution.
+HCCI, or Homogeneous charge compression engine, is a revolutionary step towards minimizing emissions and maximizing fuel efficiency.
+The HCCI technology combines the characteristics of conventional gasoline engines and diesel engines to produce a hybrid solution.

-Although, its lesser core temperature (while burning fuel) causes negligible amount of Nitrogen oxide emissions, it also leads to incomplete burning of fuel, which result in relatively high carbon monoxide and hydrocarbon emissions.
-As of 2017, no HCCI engines are produced commercially.
-However, there are several functioning HCCI prototypes.
+Although its lesser core temperature (while burning fuel) causes a negligible amount of Nitrogen oxide emissions, it leads to incomplete burning of fuel, which results in relatively high carbon monoxide and hydrocarbon emissions.
+As of today, no HCCI engines are produced commercially.
+However, we have several functioning HCCI prototypes.

-What does it mean whenever someone says its an in-line engine?
+What does it mean when someone says it’s an inline engine?
 Well, it is just an alignment or the shape of cylinders.
-In In-line engines, cylinders are arranged in a straight line one behind the other along the length of the crankshaft.
-Among its three different variants, inline-four is the most popular in the industry as it is compact, fuel efficient and gives a higher power to weight ratio than flat 6 or 8 engines.
+In inline engines, cylinders are arranged in a straight line — one behind the other — along with the length of the crankshaft.

 5. V engine

-The cylinders and pistons in a V-type engine are aligned in two separate planes, in a way that they appear to be in a “V” shape when viewed from the top.
-The unique shape of the V engine substantially reduces the overall engine weight and length compared to the inline engines.
+The cylinders and pistons in a V-type engine are aligned in two separate planes in such a way that they appear to be in a “V” shape when viewed from the top.
+The unique shape of this engine substantially reduces the overall engine weight and length compared to inline engines.

 4. W Engine

-The W engine first entered into the scene in 1909, when the Anzani three-bank engine powered the Blériot XI aircraft to cross the English channel.
-But the first commercial use of the W type engine in automotive industry was achieved by Volkswagen.
-A W or double V shaped engine has three different configurations which are as follows:
+The W engine first came into existence in 1909, when the Anzani three-bank engine powered the Blériot XI aircraft to cross the English channel.
+However, the first commercial use of this engine in the automotive industry was achieved by Volkswagen.
+The W (or double V) shaped engine has three different configurations, which are as follows:

 - The second one is four banks of cylinders sharing a common crankshaft.
 This is also known as a ‘double-V’ engine.

-- The and last configuration is an engine with two banks of cylinders with two crankshafts.
+- The third and last configuration features an engine with two banks of cylinders with two crankshafts.

 3. OPOC engine

-An OPOC engine consists of two cylinders with piston at both ends.
-There is no cylinder head present so there are no valves.
-Compared to conventional engines, the opposed cylinder opposed piston engine has very low bearing loads means, there will be less friction also its extremely small in size.
-OPOC engines have a high power to weight ratio.
+An OPOC engine consists of two cylinders with a piston at both ends.
+There is no cylinder head and, thus, no valves.
+Compared to conventional engines, the opposed cylinder opposed-piston engine has very low bearing loads, meaning there will be less friction.
+And since it is quite small in size, it has a high power-to-weight ratio.

-Naturally aspirated engine is a type of I.C engine in which air intake depends solely on atmospheric pressure and does not rely on forced induction through a turbocharger or a supercharger.
+The Naturally Aspirated Engine is a type of ICE in which air intake depends solely on atmospheric pressure and does not rely on forced induction through a turbocharger or a supercharger.
 Many sports cars specifically use naturally aspirated engines to avoid turbo lag.
-Most automobile petrol engines, as well as many small engines used for non-automotive purposes, are naturally aspirated.
+Furthermore, most automobile petrol engines, as well as many small engines used for non-automotive purposes, are naturally aspirated.